ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>{{site.data.keyword.cloud_notm}} Provider</td>
 <td>v1.12.7-180</td>
 <td>v1.12.8-210</td>
 <td>Updated to support the Kubernetes 1.12.8 release.
-Also, fixed the update process for version 2.0 load balancer that have only one available worker node for the load balancer pods.</td>
+Also, fixed the update process for version 2.0 network load balancer that have only one available worker node for the load balancer pods.</td>
 </tr>
 <tr>
 <td>Kubernetes</td>